lauraustin/lauraustin.github.io/README.md

 *This document will be split into sections for each project.
 A brief description of the project will be given, as well as any major citations for tutorials that were edited or used in the project.*

+# e-waste
+**Website by Lauren Alcindor**

+**Project and research for Professor Juan Llamas-Rodriguez's Publics, Forms, and Futures of Multimodal Scholarship course at the University of Pennsylvania**

+This project is a work-in-progress!!
+Please don't pay it too much mind until it's revised more.

 # Trash 2020
 **Story & Tech implementation by Lauren Alcindor**